 Summary #

 A Build to Rent loan finances both the construction and permanent phases of a rental project in a single closing.
-By streamlining funding, reducing costs, and securing takeout financing upfront, it gives investors the stability they need to scale Build to Rent strategies efficiently.
+During construction, the lender releases funds in draws and payments are interest-only.
+Once the property stabilizes, the loan converts into permanent financing underwritten on the property’s rental performance.
+By streamlining funding, reducing costs, and securing takeout financing upfront, this structure gives investors the stability they need to scale Build to Rent strategies efficiently.